-- Retail Banking.
-The Group's retail banking activities consist primarily of mortgages, consumer lending, credit and debit card services, deposits, investments and insurance products.
+- Consumer and Private Banking.
+The Group's consumer and private banking activities consist primarily of mortgages, consumer lending, credit and debit card services, deposits, investments and insurance products.
 The Group's offerings to retail customers are divided into three main further sub-groups: (a) private banking, which serves individuals with liquid assets under management exceeding TL 750,000 through customised service offerings, (b) the affluent segment, which serves individuals with assets under management between TL 100,000 and TL 750,000, offering features such as dedicated relationship managers and a diverse set of banking and non-banking services and benefits, and (c) the mass banking with a wide variety of products and services.
-Retail banking has been one of the principal drivers of the Group's growth during recent years.
-As of 31 December 2019, the Group had approximately 4.2 million retail banking customers (excluding credit card customers) and the Group had performing retail loans and receivables (including mortgage, retail credit card and consumer loans (which comprise personal need loans, overdrafts and auto loans)) of TL 35.9 billion, representing 32.4% of the Group's performing loans and receivables (representing total gross loans, including financial assets measured at fair value through profit and loss, minus specific provisions). - SME Banking.
+Consumer and private banking has been one of the principal drivers of the Group's growth during recent years.
+As of 31 December 2020, the Group had approximately 4.3 million consumer and private banking customers (excluding credit card customers) and the Group had performing retail loans and receivables (including mortgage, retail credit card and consumer loans (which comprise personal need loans, overdrafts and auto loans)) of TL 45 billion, representing 32% of the Group's performing loans and receivables (representing total gross loans, including financial assets measured at fair value through profit and loss, minus specific provisions). - SME Banking.
 The Bank's SME banking activities consist primarily of revolving credit lines, instalment loans, overdrafts, business housing loans and demand deposits.
 As one of the first banks in Turkey to focus on this segment, the Bank started its SME banking operations at the beginning of 2003 to support Turkish small businesses.
-The SME banking segment consists of: (a) Agricultural Banking, (b) SME Banking Small Enterprises, which serves enterprises with annual revenues of up to TL 4.0 million, and (c) SME Banking Medium Enterprises, which serves enterprises with annual revenues between TL 4.0 million and TL 40.0 million.
+The SME banking segment consists of: (a) Agricultural Banking, (b) SME Banking Small Enterprises, which serves enterprises with annual revenues of up to TL 6.0 million, and (c) SME Banking Medium Enterprises, which serves enterprises with annual revenues between TL 6.0 million and TL 50.0 million.
 In recent years, SME banking has represented an increasingly important part of the Group's overall loan portfolio.
-As of 31 December 2019, the Group's SME banking operations had 337,871 active customers and performing loans and receivables of TL 33.5 billion, representing 30.3% of the Group's performing loans and receivables.
+As of 31 December 2020, the Group's SME banking operations had approximately 372,000 active customers and performing loans and receivables of TL 27 billion, representing 19% of the Group's performing loans and receivables.

 • Corporate and Commercial Banking.
 The Group's corporate and commercial banking activities primarily consist of traditional and non-cash lending, project and structured finance, trade finance, foreign trade, cash management, corporate syndication, secondary market transactions, deposit taking and certificated debt instruments.
-The corporate and commercial banking segment consists of: (a) corporate banking, which serves large businesses (including multinational corporations), and (b) commercial banking, which serves enterprises with annual revenues between TL 40.0 million and TL 300.0 million.
-As of 31 December 2019, the Group's corporate and commercial banking operations had 12,802 customers and performing loans and receivables of TL 41.4 billion, representing 37.3% of the Group's performing loans and receivables.
+The corporate and commercial banking segment consists of: (a) corporate banking, which serves large businesses (including multinational corporations), and (b) commercial banking, which serves enterprises with annual revenues between TL 50.0 million and TL 300.0 million.
+As of 31 December 2020, the Group's corporate and commercial banking operations had approximately 13,000 customers and performing loans and receivables of TL 68 billion, representing 49% of the Group's performing loans and receivables.